-Vocabulary Definition Vocabulary Definition sampling The act or process of taking a small part or quantity of something as a sample for testing or analysis economic Concerned with the organisation of the money, industry and trade of a country, region or society systematic Characterised by the use of order and planning; methodical trade The exchange of goods and services between one country analyse To consider something carefully or use statistical methods in order to fully understand it and another.
-Goods bought into a country are called imports, and those sold to another country are called exports effectiveness The quality of working well and producing the results that were intended distribution The way in which something is shared out among a group or spread over an area aerial Existing, occurring, moving or operating in the air energy The power derived from the utilisation of physical or chemical resources, especially to provide light and heat or to work London Tube A schematic transport map of the lines, stations and services machines map of the London Underground, known colloquially as 'the Tube', hence the map's name food Anything that nourishes or stimulates; whatever helps something to keep active, grow, etc. climate The general weather conditions that are typical of a place minerals Substances that are formed naturally in the biome A major ecological community, extending over a large area and usually characterised by a dominant vegetation Earth.
-Minerals are usually solid, inorganic, have a crystal structure and form naturally by geological processes settlement A place newly settled; colony water supply The provision of water by public utilities, commercial organisations, community endeavours or by individuals, usually via a system of pumps and pipes Ordnance Survey (OS) The national mapping agency of the United Kingdom which covers the island of Great Britain population All the inhabitants of a particular place depict Represent in words; describe.
+Vocabulary Definition economic Concerned with the organisation of the money, industry and trade of a country, region or society trade The exchange of goods and services between one country and another.
+Goods bought into a country are called imports, and those sold to another country are called exports distribution The way in which something is shared out among a group or spread over an area energy The power derived from the utilisation of physical or chemical resources, especially to provide light and heat or to work machines food Anything that nourishes or stimulates; whatever helps something to keep active, grow, etc. minerals Substances that are formed naturally in the Earth.
+Minerals are usually solid, inorganic, have a crystal structure and form naturally by geological processes water supply The provision of water by public utilities, commercial organisations, community endeavours or by individuals, usually via a system of pumps and pipes Ordnance Survey (OS) The national mapping agency of the United Kingdom which covers the island of Great Britain population All the inhabitants of a particular place depict Represent in words; describe.